Game saves

 Talo saves even provide a way for managing destroyed objects.
 Talo automatically captures when objects are removed from your game (for example, a destructible crate).
 If a destroyed object is detected, the object can be prevented from being loaded back in.

-As part of our Unity SDK, we've included an example save system that creates, loads-in and updates saves for a player.
+As part of our Unity package and Godot plugin, we've included an example save system that creates, loads-in and updates saves for a player.

 Offline and online saves